 During the week we spend time learning about the importance of devotions.
 Students also have the opportunity to pray for one another and share what God has been doing in their lives.

+In addition to the opportunity for spiritual development through college curriculum, all students are required to attend chapel services.
 Every Friday G4HCC students come together and engage in a variety of activities such as team building, service projects, sharing personal life experiences, listening to guest speakers, pastors, and worship.
-Worship is led by G4HCC students.

 G4HCC students attend a leadership conference each year such as Catalyst West Coast in Irvine, California, The WKND Conference at The City Church in Kirkland or Generation Unleashed Conference in Portland, Oregon.
 These weekends are packed with life changing experiences.